MicrosoftDocs/entra-docs/docs/architecture/authorize-applications-resources-workloads.md

 ---
 # Authorize applications, resources, and workloads with Microsoft Entra ID

 In this article, we discuss authorization when an individual human interacts with and directs an application, when Application Programming Interfaces (API) act for a user.
 We also cover when applications or services work independently.
-It's the fourth in a series of articles on how Independent Software Developers (ISV) can build and optimize their applications for Microsoft Entra ID.
+It's the fourth in a series of articles on how independent software developers (ISVs) can build and optimize their applications for Microsoft Entra ID.
 In this series, you can learn more about these topics:

 - [Microsoft Entra ID for Independent Software Developers](guide-for-independent-software-developers.md) describes how to use this cloud-based identity and access management service to enable employees to access resources with your application.
 - [Establish applications in the Microsoft Entra ID ecosystem](establish-applications.md) describes how to use the [Microsoft Entra admin center](https://entra.microsoft.com/) or the Microsoft Graph API to register apps in a Microsoft Entra ID tenant.